gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 [Shared dependencies](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) represent one of the most powerful concepts within [Module Federation](https://webpack.js.org/plugins/module-federation-plugin).
 However, mastering this aspect can be quite challenging. **Failure** to configure shared dependencies properly in a federated application using Module Federation can significantly **impact** both **user** and **developer experiences**.

-`@squide` aims to simplify the configuration of shared dependencies by abstracting the [fundamental shared dependencies](#default-shared-dependencies) necessary for building an application with React and React Router.
+Squide aims to simplify the configuration of shared dependencies by abstracting the [fundamental shared dependencies](#default-shared-dependencies) necessary for building an application with React and React Router.
 Nevertheless, every federated application will inevitably have to configure additional custom shared dependencies.

 For a more comprehensive documentation of the Module Federation APIs, their functionality, and their benefits, please refer to this [article](https://www.infoxicator.com/en/module-federation-shared-api).

 ## Default shared dependencies

-Since `@squide` has dependencies on React and React Router, the [define*](../reference/default.md#webpack) functions automatically configure shared dependencies for these packages by default, in addition to `@squide` own packages.
+Since Squide has dependencies on React and React Router, the [define*](../reference/default.md#webpack) functions automatically configure shared dependencies for these packages by default, in addition to Squide own packages.
 The following shared dependencies are set as [eager](#eager-dependency) [singleton](#singleton-dependency) by default:

 - [react](https://www.npmjs.com/package/react)
 - [react-dom](https://www.npmjs.com/package/react-dom)